Mrs. Obvious is a mother, wife, and mentor. She used to own her own groom shop called Puppy Love and was self-employed for nine years.

 - Using power-driven saws, guillotine shears, wood chippers, and abrasive cutting discs.

 - Working in wrecking, demolition, and ship-breaking operations.

 - Roofing and work performed on or about roofs.

 There is another whole list of restrictions for kids who are working in agricultural settings, but I found a few on here that may affect aspects of working in other industries:

 - Working from a ladder or scaffold at a height of over 20 feet.

-- Handling or applying toxic agricultural chemicals identified by the words “danger”, “poison”, or “warning”, or a skull and crossbones on the label.
+- Handling or applying toxic agricultural chemicals identified by the words “danger," “poison," "warning," or a skull and crossbones on the label.

 - Transporting, transferring, or applying anhydrous ammonia (found in fertilizers).

-One thing I didn’t find on this government website or any others that I researched for this hub, are the rules regarding whether or not a minor can legally sell alcohol and tobacco products (as a cashier).
-What I do know is that they couldn’t 25 years ago when I started working, and now that California has even raised the legal age for purchasing alcohol and tobacco to 21, I’m going to assume you have to be at least 18 to sell these age restricted products.
+One thing I didn’t find on this government website or any others that I researched for this article is the rules regarding whether or not a minor can legally sell alcohol and tobacco products (as a cashier).
+What I do know is that they couldn’t 25 years ago when I started working, and now that California has even raised the legal age for purchasing alcohol and tobacco to 21, I’m going to assume you have to be at least 18 to sell these age-restricted products.
 Which explains why gas station convenience stores won’t hire kids.